Biden’s wins for public education

 March 2021

-ARP is the single largest investment in public education in U.S. history.
+The ARP is the single largest investment in public education in U.S. history.
 It includes all three of NEA’s top priorities: President Joe Biden invested $170 billion in dedicated education funding for K-12 schools and higher education; $350 billion in state and local aid to help avoid further layoffs of educators and other essential public servants; and $7.2 million in emergency funding for the Federal Communications Commission’s E-Rate program to equip students to do schoolwork at home.

 March 2021

-This Executive Order will allow the Department of Education to update regulations allowing students to be able to learn without fear of harassment based on gender or sexual identification.
+This executive order will allow the Department of Education to update regulations allowing students to be able to learn without fear of harassment based on gender or sexual identification.
 Biden also applauded the House of Representatives for introducing the Violence Against Women Reauthorization Act and urged swift passage of the legislation.

 March 2021